The Schall Law Firm Announces it is Investigating Claims Against uCloudlink Group Inc. and Encourages Investors with Losses to Contact the Firm

-INVESTIGATION ALERT The Schall Law Firm Announces it is Investigating Claims Against uCloudlink Group Inc. and Encourages Investors with Losses to Contact the Firm
+INVESTIGATION REMINDER The Schall Law Firm Announces it is Investigating Claims Against uCloudlink Group Inc. and Encourages Investors with Losses to Contact the Firm

 The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of uCloudlink Group Inc. (“uCloudlink” or “the Company”) (NASDAQ: UCL) for violations of the securities laws.